 Dark Chocolate – Secret health benefits

 Do not cross limits of dark chocolate.
-While dark chocolate is better than milk and white chocolate due to the antioxidants it contains, it’s also higher in calories and saturated fat.
+While it is better than milk and white chocolate due to the antioxidants it contains, it’s also higher in calories and saturated fat.
 Stick to no more than a square or two daily if you have chocolate cravings and tuck into Red Delicious apples as well.

 1) Dark Chocolate is Good for Your Heart